kylestetz/CLNDR/README.md

 Usage
 =====

-CLNDR leans on the awesome work done in underscore.js and moment.js.
-These are requirements unless you are using a different rendering engine, in which case underscore is not a requirement).
+CLNDR leans on the awesome work done in Underscore and moment.
+These are requirements unless you are using a different rendering engine, in which case Underscore is not a requirement).
 Do be sure to include them in your `<head>` before clndr.js.
 It is a jQuery plugin, so naturally you'll need that as well.

 The bare minimum (CLNDR includes a default template):